 This is a simple wearable that doesn’t offer any advanced features, but is a great shout for anyone who wants to track their day-to-day activities, which includes running, swimming and cycling.

 The Vivofit 3 will track your steps, distance, the number of calories burned and your sleep.
 It will also assign a daily step target based on your levels of activity, and notifies you when you’ve been inactive for too long.

-Right now, Wiggle is selling the Vivofit for the cheapest price online with a 22 per cent discount – it’s now £69.99.
+Right now, Wiggle is selling the Vivofit for the cheapest price online – it’s now £49.99.